 Construction Materials (Shaft & Frame): Ni-Ti Fiber, Nanometric DR, H.M.
 Graphite

 Yonex is a brand trusted by professional players.
 It is not just limited to the big leagues, but also for beginners and intermediates.
 So it is on the top of our list.

 Coming down to the list, Arcsaber 10 is on our second spot.
 This amazing racket from Yonex is designed to achieve the next level of maneuverability, incredible control, accuracy, and superb design.
 It’s the original US Version racquet with no YY Logo.

 Best of all, it executes savage in both front and rear courts with faster reactions due to longer shafts.
-With a lighter head and slightly heavy grip, the balance is made stable.
-It gives quick cutoff experience and faster driving exchange reaction.
+With a lighter head and a slightly heavy grip, the balance is made stable.
+It gives a quick cutoff experience and a more rapid driving exchange reaction.

-If you are hit by a power shot, this is an excellent racquet for defense.
-It will return an equal power but with more control and placement based on your skills.
+If a power shot hits you, this is an excellent racquet for defense.
+It will return an equal force but with more control and placement based on your skills.